What is the auto-enrolment pension scheme?

 What will happen to the State pension?

-Nothing is changing to the State pension for now and it will remain the bedrock of people’s income when they retire.
+Nothing is changing to the State pension for now at least and it will remain the bedrock of people’s income when they retire.

 An employee’s PRSI payments will continue to go towards their State pension.